rancher/docs/content/k3s/latest/en/installation/install-options/_index.md

    - `INSTALL_K3S_NAME`

-    Name of systemd service to create, will default from the K3s exec command if not specified.
+    Name of systemd service to create, will default to 'k3s' if running k3s as a server and 'k3s-agent' if running k3s as an agent.
 If specified the name will be prefixed with 'k3s-'.

    - `INSTALL_K3S_TYPE`